Tixit/RPEP/README.md

 * Error Response/Event: `[id, "e", [errorMessage, errorData]]`
 * Global Error: `["e", [errorMessage, errorData]]`
 * Event Stream Ended: `[id, "end", endData]` - This indicates that an Event Stream is completed.
 No more responses will be received and no more events should be emitted.
-After an "end" event is received, the Peer that received that event Emission must not emit any message other than a single "end" event to confirm the end of the stream.
+After an "end" event is received, the Peer that sent that event Emission must not emit any more messages on that stream.
 * Connection Established: `["open", openData]` - This indicates that the Service has established the connection requested by the Client.
 This command is optional for certain transports (see the section ["Connection Establishment and Closure"](#7-connection-establishment-and-closure))
 * Impending Connection Closure: `["close", closeData]` - This indicates that the Sender is going to close the connection.
 This command is optional for certain transports (see the section ["Connection Establishment and Closure"](#7-connection-establishment-and-closure) for more details).